Staff and fellows

 al-Tajir Lecturer in Middle East and Islamic History

-Assoc.
-Professor Richard Pennell did both his BA (in Arabic and Spanish) and his PhD (in Islamic History) at the University of Leeds in Britain.
-Before joining the History Department in Melbourne he taught for nine years, on and off, at the National University of Singapore.
+Associate Professor Richard Pennell did both his BA (in Arabic and Spanish) and his PhD (in Islamic History) at the University of Leeds in Britain.
+Before joining the History program at the University of Melbourne he taught for nine years, on and off, at the National University of Singapore.
 He taught for two years at the University of Nairobi, in Kenya, in the late 1980s and has also taught in Garyounis University in Benghazi, Libya and at Bogazici University in Istanbul, Turkey.
 In the second half of 2003 he was a visiting scholar hosted by Al-Akhawayn University, at Ifrane in the Middle Atlas Mountains of Morocco.

 Fellows and Associates

 Dr Hussain Mohi-ud-Din Qadri is a political scientist, economist, educationist and a scholar of religion and philosophy.
 He has written extensively on a wide range of topics and is the author of 25 books and over 50 research articles.
 He is currently the President of the Minhaj-ul-Quran International (an NGO, working in the areas of education, peace and counter-terrorism, women rights, children rights and poverty alleviation); Deputy Chairman of the Board of Governors of Minhaj University Lahore (renowned National University in Pakistan) and Chairman of Minhaj Education Society (an Organisation running over 650 schools and colleges all over Pakistan); and the Chairman of the Al-Mawakhat Islamic Micro-Finance.
 He is Associate Professor at the School of Economics and Finance, Minhaj University, Lahore.